People with mesothelioma cancer have just a few universally approved treatment options. Not long ago, they had even fewer.

 What if pairing P/D with heated chemotherapy could help patients with stage 2 or stage 3 pleural mesothelioma?

 EPP remains most useful when specialists know the patient’s mesothelioma has spread to the nearby lung.
 This level of the disease is not stage 1 or “localized.”
-But could hyperthermic chemotherapy delivered directly into the thorax attack tumors that have spread to the lungs, diaphragm and other organs?
+But could hyperthermic chemotherapy delivered directly into the chest attack tumors that have spread to the lungs, diaphragm and other organs?

-However, heated chemotherapy as a tag team partner with P/D is opening up the possibility of using this combination for late-stage cases of mesothelioma.
+However, hot chemotherapy as a tag team partner with P/D is opening up the possibility of using this combination for late-stage cases of pleural mesothelioma.
 If this type of thought process continues among mesothelioma doctors, then EPP surgery might be used only in specific cases and not as often as it once was.
 The trend towards P/D surgery is already happening.

 If you have mesothelioma and want to learn your treatment options or are considering which route to take, contact our patient advocate team.
 Karen Ritter, a registered nurse, is the top medical resource for people afflicted with this cancer.
 She can connect you with the top mesothelioma specialists in the country and provide extra insight into how treatment works.
 Email her at karen@mesotheliomaguide.com for additional information on surgery, chemotherapy and more.

-Frequently Asked Questions About Cancer and the Immune System
+Frequently Asked Questions About Hot Chemotherapy

 • What happens in chemotherapy?